-It’s hard for most kids to imagine being poor.
-For those kids who don’t know what it’s like, you can build empathy and understanding about poverty and homelessness by stories.
+Children’s books about poverty are important.
+For one, kids need to see themselves in stories.
+Reading about someone who is poor just like you are is affirming.
+Additionally, for those kids who don’t know what poverty is like, these stories build empathy and understanding about poverty and homelessness.
 Here’s a list of children’s books about being poor and homeless.

 Books That Facilitate Empathy: Poverty

 Maddi’s Fridge by Lois Brandt, illustrated by Vin Vogel (ages 4+)

 Sofia finds out that Maddi’s fridge has no food but Maddi doesn’t want Sofia to tell anyone.
 Sofia really wants to help Maddi but how can she?

 Yard Sale by Eve Bunting, illustrated by Lauren Castillo (ages 4+)

 Callie’s family must sell everything to move to a smaller home.
 It’s sad but this family faces the change with courage and love.

 Last Stop on Market Street by Matt de la Peña, illustrated by Christian Robinson (ages 4+)

 CJ and his grandma ride the bus across town and CJ notices differences about the neighborhoods.
 Caldecott winner!

 The Can Man by Laura E. Williams, illustrated by Craig Orback (ages 4+)